psubramanian/writlix-social-spark-hub/.project/docs/aws_deployment_prep.md

-# AWS Deployment Preparation: `process-scheduled-posts` Lambda
+# AWS Deployment Preparation: Full Application Stack

-This document outlines the necessary steps and considerations for deploying the `process-scheduled-posts` Lambda function from the local development environment (using LocalStack) to a live AWS environment.
+This document outlines the necessary steps and considerations for deploying the complete Writlix Social Spark Hub application from the local development environment (using LocalStack) to a live AWS environment.

+## CRITICAL PRE-DEPLOYMENT NOTE (June 15, 2025)
+🚨 **LocalStack Lambda Code Update Issue**: Before AWS deployment, fix the LocalStack Lambda code update problem that prevents schedule settings from updating properly.
+This must be resolved and tested locally first.

 ## 1. Secrets Management